What’s next for Danica Patrick after the Indy 500? Dreams, downtime and waffles

 “This is manifesting.
 You have write it down and you have to imagine what you want.
 So I do that as much as I can.”

-Heading into the final start of her career in Sunday’s Indianapolis 500 (she will start seventh in her No. 13 Dallara-Chevrolet for Ed Carpenter Racing), Patrick already seems to have a solid idea of the next 20 years — in part, because of having some glimpses into her post-racing life.
+Heading into the final start of her career in Sunday’s Indianapolis 500, Patrick already seems to have a solid idea of the next 20 years — in part, because of having some glimpses into her post-racing life.

 There has been plenty of downtime since her final NASCAR start in the Daytona 500 three months ago.
 She has taken vacations (including an India trip to meet the Dalai Lama with boyfriend Aaron Rodgers) and created several new routines on her suddenly free from racing weekends.